raulmax319/sm64plus/FAQ.md

 ## **Q:** My controller doesn't work in the game.
 What do I do?

+**A:** The game supports many different types of controllers, but it's impossible to have 100% compatibility with all of them.
+Here are a few things you can try:

+- You can download [gamecontrollerdb.txt](https://raw.githubusercontent.com/gabomdq/SDL_GameControllerDB/master/gamecontrollerdb.txt) and put it in `sm64plus/build/us_pc/` folder without changing its name.
+It includes mappings for most game controllers out there and the game is configured to load it automatically.
-**A:** The game itself only has support for XInput controllers.
-You can add the game to your Steam library, which seems to make most controllers work.
-You can also use tools like DS4Windows, BetterJoyForCemu, or 360ce depending on your controller.
+- You can add the game to your Steam library, which seems to make most controllers work.
+- You can use tools like DS4Windows, BetterJoyForCemu, or 360ce to map them to Xinput, which does work.

 <br>

 ## **Q:** Some of the textures appear black and purple, how do I fix this?

 **A:** Hold "left", "right", and "backspace" keys down for 5 seconds in the title screen of the launcher.
-On non-Windows platforms, you can also try passing the path to the `gfx` directory as the first argument to the executable; by default it's generated at `build/us_pc/gfx`.
+On non-Windows platforms, you can also try passing the path to the `gfx` directory as the first argument to the executable; by default it's generated at `sm64plus/build/us_pc/gfx`.

 <br>

 ## **Q:** How do I access the hidden settings?

-**A:** Press backspace or select on the "Press Any Key" screen.
+**A:** Hold down backspace or select on the "Press Any Key" screen until the screen goes white.

 <br>